AdobeDocs/campaign-web.en/help/v8/advanced-settings/delivery-settings.md

 You can set the exclusion parameters in this section.
 Available options are:

-* **[!UICONTROL Keep doubles]** lets you authorize multiple deliveries to recipients who satisfy several targeting criteria.
+* **[!UICONTROL Keep doubles]** lets you authorize multiple deliveries to profiles who satisfy several targeting criteria.
 * **[!UICONTROL Keep denylisted addresses]** lets you keep from the target any profiles no longer being targeted by the delivery, such as after an unsubscription (opt-out).
 * **[!UICONTROL Keep quarantined addresses]** lets you keep from the target any profiles with an address that does not respond.